How To Professionally Recaulk A Granite Countertop

 After you have taped off the seams of the granite countertop then you should apply only 100% silicone caulk.
 Do not use any type of home improvement store type of caulk as these will not be 100% silicone and the caulking will crack or grow black and moldy in a short period of time.
 Also home improvement store caulks only come in a few colors and the colors they have will probably not match the look of your granite countertop

 When choosing a caulk color you should choose a color that will blend in with the granite and not even be noticed.
 Laticrete Latasil is a premium grade 100% silicone caulk that comes in many different colors.
 Recaulking most standard granite countertops will only require one tub of the Laticrete Latasil caulk.
 In the example in the pictures on this page Laticrete Latasil Marble Beige colored caulk was used.
-You should choose a Latacrete Latasil caulk color that most matches the look and color of your particular granite countertop.
+You should choose a Laticrete Latasil caulk color that most matches the look and color of your particular granite countertop.

 You do not have to be careful when applying the caulk after you have taped the seems but you should ensure that you get full coverage of the countertops seams with the new caulk.
-After you have caulked all the seams then smooth over the caulk with your finger to ensure a nice even bead of caulk will form in the taped off caulk joints.
+After you have caulked all the seams then smooth over the caulk with your finger to ensure a nice even bead of caulk will form in the taped off caulk seams.

 After you have smoothed the caulking bead with the top layer of tape removed then you should remove the bottom layer of tape.
 Pull the bottom layer of tape in a smooth motion from the granite countertops surface and do not pull the tape away too quickly.
-You do not want the bead of caulk to pull away from the granite countertop backsplash too quickly and cause the caulk to spread out in the caulking seam.
+You do not want the bead of caulk to pull away from the backsplash too quickly and cause the caulk to spread out in the caulking seam.

 After you have removed the bottom piece of tape then you should go over the bead of caulking one more time with your finger.
 It is important to smooth the caulking out after removing the tape because if you don't then a slight ridge will form where the tape was removed.
 This ridge of caulking can look unprofessional and also allow dirt and contaminates to get trapped in this ridge of caulk.

 After you are done recaulking your granite countertop then you should inspect the caulk joint to ensure there are no ridges or bumps in the caulking.
 It may be necessary to smooth over a section of the caulking a second time to ensure a perfect caulk joint is formed.
 You only have about 20 minutes from the time you apply the caulk till the time the caulking sets so you need to do this quickly.
 If the caulking starts to set and you still need to smooth out the caulk line then you can stick your finger in the isopropyl alcohol prior to smoothing out the caulk so that the caulk can still be smoothed out.
-Once the caulking starts to permanently set then you must leave the caulk joint alone or you will just make it look worse when you continually smooth out the caulk line.